MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Methods

 To establish a human expert performance baseline, seven Emergency Medicine attending physicians with professional experience ranging from 3 to over 20 years are recruited to participate in the diagnostic study.
 The physicians are divided into two specialized groups: a group of three physicians is responsible for diagnosing the chest disease cases, and a group of four physicians is responsible for the abdominal disease cases.
 The cases within each category are distributed equally among the physicians in the respective group.
 The evaluation primarily covers the following three aspects.

 Human experts are invited to evaluate the medical reliability of the Self-Learned Knowledge.
 Six of the seven participating physicians independently scored each Self-Learned Knowledge generated by the three different LLMs.
 The core of the evaluation is to assess the strength of association between each concept in the knowledge and its target disease.
-A 5-point Likert scale is used for scoring (Supplementary Material \ref{S16}).
-Finally, the average score from all physicians for all concepts generated by a single model is calculated to serve as the overall relevance score for that model's knowledge (Supplementary Material \ref{S17}).
+A 5-point Likert scale is used for evaluation.
+Finally, the average score from all physicians for all concepts generated by a single model is calculated to serve as the overall relevance score for that model's knowledge.

 The goal is to establish a reliable reference standard for LLM performance based on the diagnostic capabilities of human physicians.
 The physicians are required to independently diagnose a randomly sampled subset of cases, which consists of 80 abdominal cases (20 for each of the four diseases) and 60 thoracic cases (20 for each of the three diseases).
 To ensure fairness, the case information and the list of possible disease types provided to each physician are identical to those given to the LLMs.
 The case information includes the History of Present Illness, Physical Examination, Laboratory Results, and Radiology Reports.
 Based on this information, the physicians are asked to provide their most likely primary diagnosis.
 To prevent physicians from identifying disease patterns, we include an additional 20 abdominal and 15 chest cases of other related diseases as distractor cases.
 Consequently, each physician in the respective groups evaluates a total of 100 abdominal or 75 thoracic cases.
 All cases are provided through a website made by ourselves (Supplementary Material \ref{S18}), with the content and presentation format being identical to that given to the LLMs, and the case order is fully randomized.
 After all physicians complete their diagnoses independently, we calculate the average diagnostic accuracy across the group to serve as the final human expert performance baseline.